ffarhadi20/Distributed-Score-based-Multiround-Mechanism/README.md

         V:        Value function, a matrix of size N \times N_ag.
 Each element v(i,j) is the value of the j-th outcome for the i-th participant.
 The first participant is the initiator.
 The value of an infeasible outcome is -inf and the values of feasible outcomes are always positive.
         L_min:    Minimum number of agreements the initiator is allowed to offer at each round
         L_max:    Maximum number of agreements the initiator is allowed to offer at each round
-        density:  Strictness coefficients of all agents, a vector of size N
+        density:  Strictness coefficients of all agents, a vector of size N, all elements are between 0 and 1
         beta:     Bargaining costs of all agents, a vector of size N
         theta:    Privacy sensitivities of all agents, a vector of size N
         t_matrix: Reward function, a 3-D matrix that is derived by running function Calculate_t_p_three_levels